underscoreio/essential-slick/src/pages/basics.md

   If you don't want to type in the code for the next few section we have a [GitHub project][link-example] containing the build file, directory structure, and Scala source files.

-  You can download a ZIP file with all the code in it, or cloned it as you would any other Git project.
+  You can download a ZIP file with all the code in it, or clone it as you would any other Git project.
 Once you have the code downloaded, look in the _chapter-01_ folder.
 </div>